Esnola/oxygen/infinite_scroll_to_oxy_posts.md

 Install the infinite scroll JS library to your page
 - See install documentation: https://infinite-scroll.com/#install
-- The best way to add external js with Oxygen is with a custom pugin.
+- The best way to add external js with Oxygen is with a custom plugin.
     - https://oxygenbuilder.com/documentation/code/alternatives-to-functions-php/
     - (https://oxygenbuilder.com/documentation/code/javascript/)
  - The simplest way